l2beat/starkex-explorer/packages/testnet/README.md

 yarn build
 ```

-Assumming that you already have setted up backend before, you should create a separate database for using testnet.
+Assuming that you already have set up backend before, you should create a separate database for using testnet.

 ```
 docker exec -it state_explorer_postgres psql -U postgres -c 'CREATE DATABASE testnet'